 At that point, you should take a break.

-Dating Apps Make Me Feel Sad, Depressed, Unattractive & Worthless – Apps Getting Worse – Online Dating Apps Can Lead To Burnout, Dating Apps Are Stressing Me Out
+Dating Apps Make Me Feel Sad, Unattractive & Worthless – Dating Apps Getting Worse

 It’s important not to put your self-worth into dating apps.
 Letting complete strangers affect your mental health and make you feel worthless is not healthy.
 If you are feeling like this, it’s best to get off the apps altogether rather than try to make small, iterative chances to a profile, and efforts.